Snezhe4ka/crypto_dashboard/README.md

 Cryptocurrency Dashboard Application
 A dashboard built using Dash and Plotly for visualizing and monitoring cryptocurrency market data.
-This application provides an interactive user interface to track market trends, visualize top gainers, volume trends, ICO information, and more, all in real-time.
+This application provides an interactive user interface to track market trends, visualize top gainers, volume trends and more, all in real-time.

 Features
 - Real-Time Data Updates: The dashboard fetches the latest data from the CoinGecko API to display up-to-date market information and save data to Postgres database, as I have used free API , it has request limits